 Up from the depths"

-way to keep Venom fans sated until the release of Black Metal while offering up two classic songs that would have
+as a good way to keep Venom fans sated until the release of Black Metal while offering up two classic songs that

 (6 Apr.
 2009)